Cech OutThomas Cech has withdrawn his name from contention for the Harvard presidency, the Crimson reports. (Nice scoop, Stephanie Garlow!)

 It may slow the pace of our knowledge-gathering about whale sharks, but it will increase the pace of our developing humanity.

-¶ 1:47 PM2 comments
+¶ 1:47 PM 2 comments

 Windows on the World